July 21-22, 2022

 The Board also:

-The next regular meeting is Sept.
-23-24 in Seattle.
+SAVE THE DATE > The next regular meeting is Sept.
+22-23 in Bellevue.
 To subscribe to the Board Meeting Notification list, email firstname.lastname@example.org.